How to Be Successful in the Courtroom? 5 Practical Tips for Clients

 Outside of a traffic ticket, this may be your first real trip to court.
-Your first visit may be very nerve wracking.
-Preparation and a check on your behavior is key.
+Your first visit may be very nerve wracking, especially when you’re unfamiliar with courtroom procedures or encounter confusing legal terms.
+Becoming informed on courtroom proceedings and a check on your behavior is key.
 The following tips will help you prepare.

 Courtroom Behavior